iPhone X: What does 'Double Click to Install' mean?

-When trying to install an app on your iPhone X ($1,293.00 at Amazon.com), have you encountered a prompt that reads "Double Click to Install"?
+When trying to install an app on your iPhone X ($1,579.00 at Apple), have you encountered a prompt that reads "Double Click to Install"?
 There are other variations of the phrase, replacing "install" with "pay" or "unlock."

 But just what are you supposed to double-click?